enif77/EFrt/README.md

   - Data stack: Main stack for user data.
 Holds all 32 bit data types.
   - Return stack: Stack for interpreter internal use.
 Holds 32 bit signed integers.
-  - Control flow stack: Used in compilation phase and is not accesible for users.
   - Object stack: Can hold any object.
-Available for user data.
-Not used by the interpreter.
+Available for user data, strings etc. Not used by the interpreter.

 ## Words